AtariusMaximus/Maximus78/README.md

 # Maximus78
 Maximus78 Front End for the Atari 7800 Emulator, A7800.
+For detailed information please reference the User's Guide, which can be downloaded <a href="https://github.com/AtariusMaximus/Maximus78/blob/master/Maximus78%20User's%20Guide.pdf">
+here.</a><br />.

 <body>

 <p class="auto-style1"><strong>Welcome to Maximus78!</strong><br />